Design For Fire

 To view a list of fire test reports available for download, please visit the Fire Test Report page

-This section contains the following WoodSolutions Technical Design Guides that can be downloaded at the base of this page:
+This section relates to the following WoodSolutions Technical Design Guides that can be downloaded by cliking the links below.

-Please note that you will have to be a registered user of WoodSolutions and logged in to download the resources below.
+Please note that you will have to be a registered user of WoodSolutions and logged in to download.

 This guide considers MRTFC (Multi-Residential Timber Framed Construction), a certified fire and sound rated timber construction system conforming with the requirements of the Building Code of Australia (BCA) for multi-residential buildings.

 The Timber-framed Construction for Multi-residential Buildings Class 2 & 3 Design and Construction Guide provides designers, specifiers, builders, code officials and certifying authorities with information on MRTFC fire-resisting timber-framed construction that complies with the BCA.

 This guide is temporarily unavailable as it is being revised.

 This guide has been updated in accordance with the recently released bushfire standard AS 3959-2018 Construction of buildings in bushfire-prone areas.

 Optimum, or more cost-effective performance is achieved with better knowledge.
 By careful consideration of the key factors affecting the durability performance of timber; industry, specifiers, and timber users can achieve durability for timber structures.